 Pistachio productivity improvement program (PS17003)

-Beginning in July 2018, this investment supports improvements in the cultivation of pistachios and the uptake of new and changing production practices through research, development and extension activities.
+From 2018 to 2023, this investment supported improvements in the cultivation of pistachios and the uptake of new and changing production practices through research, development and extension activities.

-It supports the role and activities of a pistachio researcher who, in conjunction with other research associates, is tasked with undertaking ongoing field research that builds on the outcomes of earlier project Maintaining and expanding the technical development of the Australian pistachio industry (PS14000), which was funded by industry contributions through the then Horticulture Australia Limited.
+It supported the role and activities of a pistachio researcher who, in conjunction with other research associates, was tasked with undertaking ongoing field research.
+Goals of the work included:

 - Improving yields, through a better understanding of orchard management issues